Apress/beginning-cpp20/errata.md

 # Errata for *Beginning C++20*

+On **page 21** [technical accuracy]:

+> lowercase letters have the sixth bit as 0, and uppercase letters have the sixth bit as 1

+should be

+> lowercase letters have the sixth bit as 1, and uppercase letters have the sixth bit as 0

 On **page 35** [technical accuracy]:

 Listing 2-10 shows the use of the auto keyword with uniform initialization, and the text and screenshots show that the code auto variable{ 1 }; produces initializer_list objects rather than the expect int object.
 As of C++17 this is no longer the case.
 Direct initialization (without an equal sign), as used in the listing's code, causes auto to deduce type int.